 Please Honor Dr. Drew and donate blood this month.
 You will support area patients and help provide the strength, hope and courage to patients in need.
 Virginia Blood Services holds daily blood drives and operates 9 community donor centers with regular operating days and hours.
 To make an appointment or for more information, call 800-989-4438 or click here.

-The following are open-to-the-public blood drives taking place in the month of February that will specifically honor Black History Month and help raise awareness for Sickle Cell Anemia.
+Participate in one of the following blood drives that will honor Black History Month and help raise awareness for Sickle Cell Anemia: